 9. Borage Oil – Highest Source of Skin Soothing GLA

-GLA, is absolutely essential for skin repair and radient looking skin and along with all of that, it is super skin soothing.
-It was first found in evening primrose oil, which Is why evening primrose oil also has a skin soothing rep’.
+GLA, is absolutely essential for skin repair and for radiant looking skin.
+It’s also super skin soothing.
+Gamma linolenic acid was first found in evening primrose oil.
+The exact reason why evening primrose oil also has a skin soothing reputation.

-Top-Tip: Because GLA is so good and ‘active’ for your skin, it needs a bitta protecting, to make sure its still there by the time you get to use the cream!
+Top-Tip: Because GLA is so good (and active) for your skin, it needs a bit of protecting to make sure it’s still there by the time you get to use a moisturiser or face oil which contains it.
 To do that make sure the packaging doesn’t let any light in, light fades out GLA like it were an 1800’s painting.

 Allantoin as well as being skin soothing, helps to stimulate skin tissue to regenerate.
-That’s a sensitive skin saviour way of getting your skin into great condition.
+That’s a sensitive skin saviour you for sure want in your skincare routine.

-What do you use when your skin is feeling a bit sensitive?
-Tell me in the comments below…
+What skincare actives or products do you use when your skin’s feeling sensitive?
+Come tell me in the comments below…